European shares fall in thin trading, energy shares weigh

 Naeem Aslam, chief market analyst at AvaTrade, also said

-percent of their 90-day daily average at their close due to a
+percent of their 90-day daily average by midday due to a public

 taking, after surging 17 percent in the previous week on a

-costs to rise by half a billion euros in 2016 due to negative
+rise by half a billion euros in 2016 due to negative currency

 after Italy's third-largest bank said it had signed a binding